Hero City of Ukraine: Chernihiv

-The Siege of Chernihiv was launched on February 24, 2022, by the Russian Forces.
+The siege of Chernihiv was launched on February 24, 2022, by Russian forces.
 According to the British Ministry of Defence, Russian forces had failed to capture the city and instead opted to bypass the city through an alternative route to Kyiv.
 Ukrainian officials reported that the Russian forces were heading towards the nearby towns of Sedniv and Semenivka.
 Ukrainian military forces reportedly captured significant numbers of Russian equipment and documents.
 The siege was relieved on March 31.